VS Code Extension

 Settings

-Open VS Code Settings (Ctrl+,) and search for Tree Mapper to configure these options.
+Open VS Code Settings (Ctrl+,) and search Tree Mapper.

-treemapper.maxFileSizeKB 2048 Files larger than this value (in KB) are skipped.
+Files larger than this value (in KB) are skipped even if checked.
 Default is 2 MB.
 Lower it to speed up snapshots on large projects.

 Ready to snapshot